Codemon72/Spickzettel/_Terms.md

 The heap grows when you allocate memory in your program, and shrinks when you deallocate it.
 In languages like C and C++, you must manually deallocate memory or use objects that keep track of heap allocation for you.
 ___

+### Kernel
+- A Kernel is the core of an OS (operating system).
+- It manages all applications as well as hardware resources (like memory and CPU).
+- Every OS has it's own Kernel (or engine) and these kernels have different APIs.
+  - that's why we cannot run a Windows application on Linux: the app needs to talk to the kernel and can't
+  - (on a Windows machine we can now both run Windows and Linux containers, because since Windows10 they added a custom built Linux kernel)

+___

 ### MVP

 minimal viable product